Code-Institute-Submissions/Campaign/README.md

 * https://validator.w3.org/ - checked errors and went back and fixed if needed

-* I frequenty asked friends, family and peers to have a look trhough my website and give feedback on code, functionality or aesthetics that could be improved.
+* I frequently asked friends, family and peers to have a look through my website and give feedback on code, functionality or aesthetics that could be improved.

 * I constantly tested the website on different browsers as well as different size screens (Explained more below).